prathimacode-hub/ML-ProjectKart/Salary Prediction/Model/README.md

 ### Goal
 The goal of this project is to predict the salary based on some parameters.

+### Description
+I have used multiple algorithms to for the predicton purpose such as Linear Regression, KNN and XGBoost etc and for visualization I have used plotly and matplotlib.

 ## Steps:
 - Read and pre-process data.
 - Performed some EDA.